Kannanalloor

-Kannanalloor is a village situated in Thrikkovilvattom gramapanchayat in Kollam District, Kerala state, India.
+Kannanalloor is a village situated in Thrikkovilvattom gramapanchayat in Kollam District, Kerala, India.

 Politics

 Kannanalloor is a part of Kundara assembly constituency in Kollam (Lok Sabha constituency).
 Shri.
-P.C.Vishnunadh is the current MLA of Kundara.
+P. C.Vishnunadh is the current MLA of Kundara.
 Shri.N.
 K. Premachandran is the current member of parliament of Kollam.
 CPM, INC, RSP, SDPI, BJP etc. are the major political parties.

 Geography

 Kannanalloor is a small village in Thrikkovilvattom panchayat.
 It is 13 km from Kollam, 2 km from Mukhathala and 62 km from Thiruvananthapuram.
 It connects places Mylakkad, Nedumpana, Kottiyam, Palathara, Adichanalloor, etc.

 Demographics

 Malayalam is the native language of Kannanalloor.